connected-cjohnston/url-shortener-kata/README.md

     - Given an existing shortened URL, retrieves the full-length URL from the DB
     - Given a non-existent shortened URL, raises a "not found" error

+There is a failing test that needs to be fix.

 The goal of this kata is to introduce doubles and spies using Dependency Inversion.
 This is an exercise in refactoring and isolating the method under test from its dependencies.